Yashwantrao Chavan: Offices held in the State Government of Bombay

 In 1946, Yashwantrao was first elected as Member of Legislative Assembly of the Bombay State from the South Satara constituency.
 In the same year he was appointed parliamentary secretary to the Home Minister of Bombay State.
 In the next government of Morarji Desai he was appointed Minister of Civil Supplies, Social Welfare and Forests.
 In 1953 he was a signatory to the Nagpur Pact that assured equitable development of all regions of what is now the state of Maharashtra.
 The 1950s witnessed the Samyukta Maharashtra Samiti (United Maharashtra Movement) leading struggle for United Maharashtra with Bombay (now Mumbai) as its capital.
 Chavan never joined the Samyukta Maharashtra Samiti (United Maharashtra Movement) and in fact called Prime Minister Nehru, who opposed formation of language based state reorganization, as "Greater than Maharashtra".

 In the 1957 Assembly elections Yashwantrao Chavan was elected from the Karad constituency.
 This time he was elected as Leader of Congress Legislative Party, and became Chief Minister of the bilingual Bombay state.
 The election saw the Congress party losing badly in the Marathi speaking areas to the Samyukta Maharashtra Samiti.
 However, he was able to persuade Nehru to agree to form Maharashtra and therefore he is regarded as the chief architect in the formation of Marathi speaking state of Maharashtra.

 On 1 May 1960, Yashwantrao Chavan became the first Chief Minister of Maharashtra.
 From 1957 to 1960 he also served on the All India Congress Working Committee.

 Chavan's vision for Maharashtra for the development envisaged the equal development of both the industrial and agricultural sectors across all the regions of the state.
 He sought to realize this vision through the co-operative movement.
 Legislation regarding democratic decentralized bodies and the Agricultural Land Ceiling Act were passed during his tenure as Chief Minister.

 Roles in Central Government

-After the resignation of Krishna Menon as Defense Minister in 1962 in the wake of India-China Border Conflict, Yashwantrao was given that portfolio by Prime minister Jawaharlal Nehru.
-He handled the delicate post-war situation firmly and took several decisions to empower the armed forces and negotiated, along with Pandit Nehru, with China to end the hostilities.
-He also held the Defense portfolio in the Lal Bahadur Shastri Government during the Indo-Pakistan War of September 1965.
+After the resignation of Krishna Menon as Defense Minister in 1962 in the wake of Sino-Indian War, Yashwantrao was given that portfolio by Prime minister Jawaharlal Nehru.
 In the by-elections in 1962, Chavan was elected unopposed as Member of Parliament from the Nashik parliamentary constituency.
+He handled the delicate post-war situation firmly and took several decisions to empower the armed forces.
+He continued to hold the Defense portfolio in the Lal Bahadur Shastri Government during the India–Pakistan war of 1965.

 On 14 November 1966, he was appointed Home Minister of India by Prime minister, Indira Gandhi.